Morwenn/cpp-sort/docs/Comparator-adapters.md

 * A class template that wraps a comparator and is itself a comparator (ex: `not_fn_t`, `flip_t`).
 * A function template that simplifies the construction and sometimes implements optimizations (ex: `not_fn`, `flip`).

-The optimizations performed by the function templates are of the "unwrapping" kind, with a goal to reduce the nesting of templates in the library and to eventually reduce the overall number of instantiated templates.
+The optimizations performed by the function templates are of the "unwrapping" kind, with a goal to reduce the nesting of templates in the library and to eventually reduce the overall number of template instantiations.

 ```cpp
 auto cmp = std::less{};